 At your visit, the doctor will determine whether you are a candidate for one or both types of CXL.
 After the doctor has made this determination, our team will then give you further details on the cost and coverage for the procedure(s).

 How long does the procedure take?

-The procedure takes approximately one to one-and-a-half hours.
+The procedure takes approximately 60-90 minutes per eye.